EnjunDu/UniMAG/src/multimodal_centric/qe/README.md

 ## Running QE Tasks

 All QE tasks are launched through the main entry point `src/main.py`.
 You can combine different task, model, and dataset configurations directly from the command line.
+Your can also refer to the `demo_qe_workflow.sh` script for a complete demonstration of the QE workflow.

 ### 1. Modality Matching